-9.1.1 The Board considers the evaluation of its own and senior officers' performance as fundamental to establishing a culture of performance and accountability.

-9.2 Board's and Board Committees' Evaluations

-9.2.1 The Board recognizes the importance of assessing the effectiveness of individual directors, the Board and Board Committees.
-Annually the Nomination and Remuneration Committee provides a formal and transparent procedure for the assessment of the effectiveness of individual directors and the Board as a whole.

-9.3 Senior Officers Evaluations

-9.3.1 All Senior Officers of the Company will be subject to an annual performance evaluation.
+- 9.1.1 The Board considers the evaluation of its own and senior officers' performance as fundamental to establishing a culture of performance and accountability. - 9.1.2 The Board monitors and provides an objective view on the performance of Chief Executive Officer and senior management in meeting the agreed goals and objectives of the Company. - 9.2 Board's and Board Committees' Evaluations - 9.2.1 The Board recognises the importance of assessing the effectiveness of individual directors, the Board and Board Committees.
+Annually the NRC provides a formal and transparent procedure for the assessment of the effectiveness of individual directors and the Board as a whole. - 9.3 Senior Officers' Evaluations - 9.3.1 All Senior Officers of the Company will be subject to an annual performance evaluation.
 Each year, Senior Officers (including CEO and expatriates) will establish a set of performance targets.
 These targets are aligned to overall business goals and the Company's requirements of the position.